 The browser opens with a standard landing page with buttons for popular sites: Netflix, Hulu, Comedy Central, MTV, NBC, Amazon and more.
 Click one of these, the site opens with the usual Hola choice of locations, and you carry on as you would with the browser extension.

 You're not restricted to this, though.
 The app is based on Chromium, so you're able to set your own home page, add bookmarks or otherwise set it up to do whatever you need.
 Just keep in mind that if you want to reduce your exposure to Hola monitoring, you shouldn't try to make the app a comfortable place where you do all your regular browsing; it should be for unblocking only.

 Whatever option we chose, Hola worked well and unblocked everything we tried, not bad at all for a free product.

 It's always difficult to get a useful measure of VPN performance, but Hola takes this to a whole new level.
 There's no fixed network of servers to assess, the route your traffic takes will change every time – and your hardware, browser type and setup could influence the results in unexpected ways.
 Hola works so differently that synthetic benchmarks may not give you meaningful information about the service, anyway.

 For this review, we replaced our regular benchmarks with a more straightforward task: streaming 4K video from YouTube and other sites.
 Playback ran smoothly at all times, without any buffering, quality or other issues.
-A network traffic monitor confirmed that we were consistently downloading at 20-30Mbps, and there's no reason to think that's the limit – Hola probably has more to give.
-We may not be huge fans of Hola's peer-to-peer approach, but there's no doubt it delivers in terms of speed.
+Routing your traffic through other users' devices will bring some degree of performance penalty, but from what we can see, it doesn't make a noticeable difference to normal browsing or streaming sites.